Hodge numbers of Landau-Ginzburg models: Introduction

 \subsection{Outline}

+This paper is organized as follows.
+Section \ref{sect:over} contains most of the necessary background for the rest of the paper.
+We will begin by reviewing several facts about mixed Hodge structures that will be applied later on.
+We will then briefly discuss mirror symmetry for Fano manifolds and LG models, solidify our notation regarding LG models, and define KKP Hodge numbers.

-Our first goal in the present work is to show that the $f^{p,q}$ Hodge numbers can be computed using classical mixed Hodge theory.
-In \cite{kkp2}, it is shown that $\sum_{p+q = i} f^{p,q}(Y,\mathsf{w}) = h^i(Y,V)$, where $h^{i}(Y,V)$ denotes the rank of the $i^\mathrm{th}$ relative cohomology of $Y$ with respect to a generic smooth fiber $V$ of $\mathsf{w}$.
+Section \ref{sect:hdg} is dedicated to proving some general preliminary results about KKP Hodge numbers.
+We first show that the KKP Hodge numbers can be computed using classical mixed Hodge theory.
+In \cite{kkp2}, it is shown that $\sum_{p+q = i} f^{p,q}(Y,w) = h^i(Y,V)$, where $h^{i}(Y,V)$ denotes the dimension of the $i^\mathrm{th}$ relative cohomology of $Y$ with respect to a generic smooth fiber $V$ of $w$.
 The group $H^i(Y,V)$ itself bears a mixed Hodge structure, hence a Hodge filtration.
-We will show in Theorem \ref{thm:filt} that the dimensions of the graded pieces of this Hodge filtration agree with $f^{p,q}(Y,\mathsf{w})$.
-In Proposition \ref{thm:Yc} we will show that these Hodge numbers can be computed using the global geometry of a compactification $Z$, and the limit mixed Hodge structure at infinity of $V$.
+We will show in Theorem \ref{thm:filt} that the dimensions of the graded pieces of this Hodge filtration agree with $f^{p,q}(Y,w)$.
+This result essentially follows from a careful reading of work of Katzarkov, Kontsevich, and Pantev \cite[Claim 2.22]{kkp2}.
+We will then prove two theorems that are likely known to experts, but do not seem to appear in the literature anywhere.
+First, in Theorem \ref{thm:poincare}, we will prove that if $(Y,w)$ is a proper LG model, $V$ is a smooth fiber of $w$ and $\dim Y = d$, then $h^i(Y,V) = h^{2d-i}(Y,V)$ for all $i$.
+Second, we will show how to compute $h^2(Y,V)$ in the case where $w$ is a proper map.
+Let $\Sigma$ be the set of critical values of $w$ and let $\rho_s$ denote the number of irreducible components in $w^{-1}(s)$.
+Define

-We will finish by looking at the case where $Y$ belongs to a specific class of threefolds.
-In nature (see \cite{prz}), the mirror to a Fano threefold is threefold $Y$ which is fibered by K3 surfaces over $\mathbb{A}^1$ with maximally unipotent monodromy around infinity and which has $h^{i,0}(Z) = 0$ for $i \neq 0$.
-We will show that in this case, $f^{p,q}(Y,\mathsf{w})$ form a Hodge diamond